richardtallent/EPPlus/README.md

 ## The Name

-The project will be renamed to avoid any potential for confusion with EPPlus, but I haven't gotten around to that yet.
+The project has been renamed to avoid any potential for confusion with EPPlus.

 ## Trajectory